DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - What levels of US Census data are publicly available?
 See [HODV chapter](https://handsondataviz.org/guiding.html)
   - How is US Census data "socially constructed"?
 See [HODV chapter](https://handsondataviz.org/question.html)
 - Assign random pairs to Build 2: Find and Clean Data.
 Start your co-authored Google Sheet, and include links to any co-authored Google Sheets, set to *anyone can comment*, and paste onto our Build document.
 Due Sunday Sept 29th 9pm (same deadline as the quiz, so plan ahead) worth 5 points.
-- Outreach Opportunity #1: [Register](https://www.eventbrite.com/e/watch-fighting-for-home-how-housing-policy-keeps-connecticut-segregated-tickets-955841476587?aff=oddtdtcreator) and attend tonight's 6:30pm film at Cinestudio, "Fighting for Home: How Housing Policy Keeps Connecticut Segregated."
+- Outreach Opportunity #1: [Register](https://www.ctpublic.org/screening) and attend tonight's 6:30pm film and panel discussion at Cinestudio, "Fighting for Home: How Housing Policy Keeps Connecticut Segregated."
 Say hello at me at the event, then email me a one-paragraph specific response about something you notice in the film, and a one-paragraph specific response about how a panelist responded to a question, and you will be exempted from Quiz #10 later this semester.

 ### Mon Sept 30
 - Overview of Learning Goal #4: Make Meaningful Comparisons.
 Start reading HODV Chapter 5 at <https://handsondataviz.org/comparisons.html>